timescale/docs/timescaledb/tutorials/time-series-forecast.md

 host and database.
 </highlight>

-Now we can make use of MADlib's library to analyze our taxicab dataset.
-Here, we can train an ARIMA model to predict the price of a ride from JFK to Times Square at a given time.
+Now you can make use of MADlib's library to analyze our taxicab dataset.
+Here, you can train an ARIMA model to predict the price of a ride from JFK to Times Square at a given time.

 Let's look at the `rides_price` table.
 The `trip_price` column is